Gift-Ojeabulu/Covid-Surveillance-System/README.md

     <li> Deployment with Firebase. </li>
 </ul>

-# DEPLOYMENT 🚀
+## ✅ DEPLOYMENT 🚀

 #### This website is deployed at [FIREBASE](https://www.firebase.com/)
 #### You can access it [LIVE WEB APP](https://covid-world-tracker.web.app/)
-#### Note: The website may take a few minutes to load sometimes, as the server may be in hibernate state
+#### Note: The website may take a few seconds to load sometimes, as the server may be in hibernate state